byuccl/f4pga-classroom/TemplateREADME.md

 # 4. Solved Problems
 If you had problems in the process, please describe them.
 These problems might be due to:
 - A typo on your part
-- Your running the tools wrong, having the wrong SystemVerilog files being used, or something else.
+- Your running the tools wrong
+- Mistakenly used the wrong SystemVerilog or .xdc files
+- Something else
+- Bad .xdc file syntax

+Regardless, please describe (briefly) any such problems you ran into...